yamunariver/Learn/README.md

 Local: A route to the actual IP address configured on the interface (with a /32 netmask

-A route to the network the interface is connected to. (with the actual netmask configured in the interface
+Connected: A route to the network the interface is connected to. (with the actual netmask configured in the interface

 A connected route is a route to the network the interface is connected.